Published Nov. 18, 2018 in the Maryville Daily Times.

 A public records request for claims data, which would help efforts to reveal spread amounts for the Blount County health plan, were denied on the grounds that it could violate the Health Insurance Portability and Accountability Act (HIPAA).

-On the state level, some have accused PBMs of inappropriately profiting off of the model.
+Beyond pharmacists, some governments that contract with PBMs have also cried foul.
 In Ohio, state auditors last year said PBMs charged the state a spread of more than 31 percent for generic drugs.
 This was nearly four times the reported average across all drugs.
 And earlier this year in Arkansas, lawmakers passed a law requiring PBMs to submit to state oversight after reports surfaced that local pharmacies were being systematically under-reimbursed compared to CVS retail stores.

-Joe Paduda, the director of a trade group of small PBMs for workers’ compensation programs, echoed the sentiment.
-“There’s no easy fix,” he said.
+“There’s no easy fix,” said Joe Paduda, the director of a trade group of small PBMs.
 “Asking for transparency (in PBMs) only addresses part of the issue of pharmacy pricing and access.”